 Ensure you have enabled some, in the app select repositories for which you want to receive notifications and tap the checkbox.

 If you still don’t receive notifications visit that repository on GitHub and ensure the Canopy webhook is enabled, Canopy does this for you, but it may have been disabled by another user or tool.
+Alternatively turning notifications off and on again for that repository will reinstall the hook.

 If you still don’t get notifications, rebooting your Mac will restart the APNs service, which may help.